*** New website and media landing soon ***

 In 2015, Margaret Clitherow Trust (MCT) was founded in partnership with, and for the benefit of, Gypsy, Roma and Traveller communities.
-Our multi-disciplinary community work is currently focused on Southern England, although we deliver training to public services nationally.
+Our multi- disciplinary community work is currently focused on Southern England, although we deliver training to public and legal services nationally.

 We believe in a world where everyone is safe – and is treated with equal dignity and justice.
 There must be no exceptions on account of ethnicity, religion, gender, sexuality, disability, culture, social background – or indeed anything else.
 We believe that safety, dignity and justice is possible for our Gypsy, Roma and Traveller communities and we look forward to being part of a society where this is realised.